philippberens/lifespan/analysis.md

     ## Bayes factor analysis
     ## --------------
-    ## [1] Year * Group : 1.249887 ±0.57%
+    ## [1] Year * Group : 1.233804 ±0.52%
     ##
     ## Against denominator:
     ##   Age ~ Year
     ## ---
     ## Bayes factor type: BFlinearModel, JZS

-Under these default priors (assuming for example that both models are equally likely *a priori*), the models receive approximately equal support from the data (the Dong et al model is favoured by about 1.2-to-1).
+Under these default priors (assuming for example that both models are equally likely *a priori*), the models receive approximately equal support from the data (the Dong et al model is favoured with an odds ratio of 1.24-to-1).

 ### Bayesian estimation of model parameters